Pass the time with a DIY Mani Pedi

-Don’t want to feel pressured or overwhelmed when it’s time to choose a nail polish color?
-Itching to release your artistic side?
-Then DIY.
+Looking to pass the time during this quarantine and itching to release your artistic side in the form of nails?
+Then try doing your nails yourself!
 In 7 simple steps, you can get mani-pedis that look like they’ve been done at a nail salon.

 Step 1: Clean your nails